 On Snow Feel: The Burton Sherlock has a dual personality.
-In soft snow this is truly an amazing board.
+In soft snow, this is truly, an amazing board.
 It’s mostly stable and pretty playful.
-As the conditions get harder the Sherlock becomes more loose between the feet, get’s more chattery and kind of feels like a meaningless one night stand’s end at 8 am.
+As the conditions get harder the Sherlock becomes looser between the feet, get’s more chattery and kind of feels like a meaningless one night stand’s end at 8 am.
 Over the years Burton has worked on improving this and each year they do a little to firm up the extra bend at the tip/tail and add a little more edge hold.
-Now its getting closer to a one night stand that you want to call after and maybe take out on a date.
+Now it is getting closer to a one night stand that you want to call after and maybe take out on a date.
 It’s becoming a medium to good conditions ride and could make the right rider pretty happy.

 Powder: The Burton Sherlock gives you a little more length for the waist width so you get a little more float in the nose and this is very fun for directional powder riding.
 It borders on being excellent for most riders and is excellent for those that like more of a double ender feel that is semi-surfy.
 It’s pretty quick in the trees and not a bad board.
 I’m drawing on previous model experiences but the general ride is the same.
 The Sherlock can even handle deep thick and often ugly Sierra powder which is kind of the true test of a powder board.
 The light fluffy stuff in the middle US is fun with just about any board.

 Speed: In soft or powder conditions this is pretty good and getting better with the extra stiffness in the nose/tail this year.
-Still there are some issues in harder snow and you can feel some chatter going on.
-It’s not like a flapping clown foot any more but there is still more chatter than I would like.
-The base is on the middle to higher end and it holds it’s speed well on a long cat track.
+Still, there are some issues in harder snow and you can feel some chatter going on.
+It’s not like a flapping clown foot anymore but there is still more chatter than I would like.
+The base is in the middle to higher end and it holds it’s speed well on a long cat track.

 Uneven Terrain: If you have a long mogul run in the way of a pow stash The Burton Sherlock will do fine and handle bumps at slower speeds with ease.